gilbertfrancois/gilbertfrancois.github.io/03_champ_helloworld.md

+If you're ready for using Champ in its full potential, check out [Champ: Debug, set breakpoints, monitor registers, step though code](03_champ_debug.html).

 ## Download links

 - [HELLOW (source code)](assets/downloads/champ_helloworld_src.wav): WAV file with the source code.
 Record the sound to cassette and load it in Champ with the command `<ASSEMBLER> L => [ret]` .